-(1) Together with its Affiliates has a net worth of not more than \$6.0 million and average net income after Federal income taxes (excluding any carry-over losses) for the preceding two years no greater than \$2.0 million, or

-(2) Both together with its Affiliates, and by itself, meets the size standard of § 121.201 of this title at the time of Financing for the industry in which it is then primarily engaged.
+(1) Together with its Affiliates has a net worth of not more than \$6.0 million and average net income after Federal income taxes (excluding any carry-over losses) for the preceding two years no greater than \$2.0 million; or (2) Both together with its Affiliates, and by itself, meets the size standard of § 121.201 of this chapter at the time of Financing for the industry in which it is then primarily engaged.

-Specialized Small Business Investment Companies (SSBICs) means any small business investment company that-
+Specialized Small Business Investment Companies (SSBICs) means any Small Business Investment Company that-

-(1) invests solely in small business concerns that contribute to a well-balanced national economy by facilitating ownership in such concerns by persons whose participation in the free enterprise system is hampered because of social or economic disadvantages; and

-(2) was licensed under section 301(d) of the Small Business Investment Act, as in effect before September 30, 1996.
+- (1) Invests solely in small business concerns that contribute to a well-balanced national economy by facilitating ownership in such concerns by persons whose participation in the free enterprise system is hampered because of social or economic disadvantages; and - (2) Was licensed under section 301(d) of the Small Business Investment Act, as in effect before September 30, 1996.